algolia/algolia-cli-old/readme.md

 ##### Notes:

+- Command duplicates data and extended settings; does not delete or affect source index.
 - When transferring synonyms and query rules: `forwardToReplicas`, `replaceExistingSynonyms`, and `clearExistingRules` params will be set to true.

 ### 8. Transfer Index Config | `transferindexconfig`